balunist/appstore_docs/source/mb_app_store.rst

 **MapBoards** is a Autodesk Fusion 360 add-in designed to help with the arrangement of 3D components onto material boards for efficient manufacturing.
 It can also help users generate cut lists and flat panel layouts as DXF files.

 This add-in is a simpler version of MapBoards Pro, with fewer features and options.
+There will **NOT** be any further enhancements.
 It is intended for users who need basic functionality for arranging components and generating cut lists, without the advanced features of the Pro version.
+You **cannot** upgrade to the Pro version.
 For users needing more advanced features and options, the Pro version is recommended.
 For the Pro version description, click here: `MapBoards Pro Description <https://balunist.github.io/mbp_docs2/index.html#>`__

 Key Features and Functionality
 ==============================